Disclaimer: This is sponsored content. All opinions and views are of American Vein & Vascular Insituteand does not reflect the same of KOAA.

 In this Your Healthy Family, as summer is here and people are getting more active some aches and pains in our legs might be normal, but if those leg pains persist you may have something going on with your veins that is generally very treatable.

-Dr. Gordon Gibbs, MD is the Chief Medical Executive and Chief Executive Officer of the American Vein & Vascular Institute in Colorado.
+Dr. Gordon Gibbs, MD is the Chief Medical Executive and Chief Executive Officer of the American Vein and Vascular Institute with locations across Colorado.

-American Vein & Vascular Institute is a proud sponsor of Your Healthy Family
+American Vein and Vascular Institute is a proud sponsor of Your Healthy Family